mrciolino/wiki-backup/timeline.md

   - The party retreats to Saragossa, where Krorg organizes a pirate raid to plunder Alford.
   - The Great Pirate Raid occurs
   	- Rathwing destroys Saragossa
-  	- Dave Bones is killed by the party for the first time
+  	- Dave Bones is killed by the party for the first time, leading to his long lasting vendetta against the party.
-    - Rathwing is summoned to Alford and killed by Breezy-E
+    - Rathwing is summoned via wish to Alford and killed by Breezy-E
     - Bazzert kills the Pirate King, allowing Krorg to manuever himself as the new Pirate King of Saragossa
     - Without Saragossa, the new pirate capital of **[Altricia](/locations/altricia)** is founded from the ashes of Alford.
   - After celebrating a successful raid, the party splits off for 3 years.
 Os Vrintia is exiled to Gothriathon after Krorg puts the largest bounty in the world on his head after his seeming betrayal.